WHS PRO 025 Contractor Safety Management Procedure

 The WHS legislation requires all PCBUs to work safely together.
 To ensure all PCBUs are aware of their role in managing risks while working for JCU, it is critical that WHS requirements are documented in the contract specification.

 WHS risk is not linked to the value of the procurement.
 Where potential health and safety risks are identified in relation to contracted works, the contract specification shall clearly state the health and safety requirements as identified in the planning phase.
 The more complete and hazardous the works to be performed, the greater the need for a detailed contract specification that clearly defines the obligations of the parties.

 The contractor must provide the required safety information as part of the procurement process (e.g. tender submission, quotation).
-The safety information shall be considered when determine the contractor suitability to perform the contracted work.
-This process is outlined in FMPM711 Procurement Procedure.
+The safety information shall be considered when determining the contractor suitability to perform the contracted work.
+This process is outlined in FMPM 711 Procurement Procedure.

-All safety documentation must be evaluated to ensure the potential contractor is able to meet legislative and JCU minimum standards by the JCU Representative.
-Support is available from the HSE unit on request.
+All safety documentation must be evaluated to ensure the potential contractor is able to meet legislative and JCU minimum standards by the JCU representative.
+Support is available from the WHS unit on request.

-Where a potential contractor’s system is deemed to be below the acceptable standard, the JCU Representative engaging the contractor must provide direction in the use of the university HSE-PRO-011 Work Health and Safety Risk Management Procedure and request the potential contractor to resubmit their WHS risk management documentation.
+Where a potential contractor’s system is deemed to be below the acceptable standard, the JCU representative engaging the contractor must provide direction in the use of the university WHS-PRO-002 Work Health and Safety Risk Management Procedure and request the potential contractor to resubmit their WHS risk management documentation.

 Contractors should be able to demonstrate as a minimum:

 - A good understanding of hazards and risks relevant to the scope;